According to the CDC, gestational diabetes is a type of diabetes that can develop during pregnancy in women who don’t already have diabetes.

 Studies are showing that what you eat can lessen the risk of gestational diabetes, at least for some women.
 Research has shown that eating a lower-glycemic diet reduces the chance a woman will require insulin by HALF.
 (Diabetes Care, 2009)

-It’s important to eliminate all sources of refined/processed carbohydrates from your diet, including refined breads, cereal, pasta, crackers, chips, baked goods, sweets, desserts, juice, soda, and all added sweeteners.
+It’s important to eliminate all sources of refined/processed carbohydrates from your diet, including refined breads, cereal, pasta, crackers, granola bars, chips, baked goods, sweets, desserts, juice, soda, and all added sweeteners.

-Focus on eating high-quality clean protein and healthy fats at every single meal and snack.
-Your carbohydrate intake should solely come from vegetables, low glycemic fruit, starchy root vegetables, whole non-gluten grains, beans, and legumes.
+Focus on eating high-quality clean protein (both animal and plant sources), lots of organic vegetables, and healthy fats at every single meal and snack.
+Your carbohydrate intake should solely come unrefined sources such as: vegetables, low glycemic fruit, starchy root vegetables, whole non-gluten grains, beans, and legumes.

 Your pancreas, the organ that produces insulin, undergoes dramatic changes in pregnancy as it prepares to pump out at least triple the amount of insulin (this is to overcome the innate insulin resistance of late pregnancy and to keep your blood sugar in that nice 20% lower than usual zone).
 In order to do this, the pancreas needs enough of certain amino acids, suggesting that inadequate protein consumption during the first trimester is a risk factor for gestational diabetes.